100 Notable alumni of

 -

-Kerry Isabelle Greenwood OAM is an Australian author and lawyer.
-She has written many plays and books, most notably a string of historical detective novels centred on the character of Phryne Fisher, which was adapted as the popular television series Miss Fisher's Murder Mysteries.
-She writes mysteries, science-fiction, historical fiction, children's stories, and plays.
+Kerry Isabelle Greenwood OAM was an Australian author and lawyer.
+She wrote many plays and books, most notably a string of historical detective novels centred on the character of Phryne Fisher, which was adapted as the popular television series Miss Fisher's Murder Mysteries.
+She wrote mysteries, science-fiction, historical fiction, children's stories, and plays.
 Greenwood earned the Australian women's crime fiction Davitt Award in 2002 for her young adult novel The Three-Pronged Dagger.

 -